by Tracy Johnson

 Today, FM music stations are at risk.
 Just as listeners abandoned AM, audiences are exiting FM.

 But there is hope.
 Pew research reports radio personalities are a primary driver of listener satisfaction.
 Their studies found that 67% (that’s two out of three) respondents say air talent is important to them.
 And 64% of all respondents say they would follow a favorite personality wherever they go!

 Talent is the answer.
-Yet it is the most neglected and misunderstood asset in radio.
+Yet it is the most neglected and misunderstood asset for our business.

 Following my Powerful Language For Strong Performance webinar, an air personality sent this message: